 - a claimant private equity fund in obtaining summary judgment for fraud against its former CEO, for which a worldwide freezing order and proprietary injunction was obtained

-- the claimants in claims to recover assets alleged to be held on trust or alternatively to have been transferred pursuant to transactions procured by undue influence, for which a worldwide freezing order and proprietary injunction was obtained
+- the personal representatives of a deceased's estate in their claims to recover assets alleged to be held on trust or alternatively to have been transferred pursuant to transactions procured by undue influence, for which a worldwide freezing order and proprietary injunction was obtained

 William has a First Class degree in Law from Durham University and a Distinction on the LPC from BPP Law School.
 He qualified as a solicitor in 2011 and was granted higher rights of audience in 2013.